shipyardapp/Shipyard-Documentation/docs/reference/settings/notifications.md

 ### Error Notification

 In an error notification, a button will appear to **Investigate Issue**.
-This will take you directly to the [Log](../logs/logs-overview.md) where the error occured so that you can troubleshoot effectively.
+This will take you directly to the [Log](../logs/logs-overview.md) where the error occurred so that you can troubleshoot effectively.

 If a Fleet errors out, you will only receive a notification for the Fleet, not every Vessel in the Fleet that errors out or doesn't run.
 This setup helps reduce notification overload in the event that something goes wrong.